Walikuperek/Python-code-smells/README.md

 ### Example

 ### Code example
-Go to [shotgun surgery folder](#) and check the code.
+Go to [shotgun surgery folder](https://github.com/Walikuperek/Python-code-smells/tree/master/shotgun_surgery) and check the code.

 ### How to fix it?
-Proper models which encapsulates basic operations -> which once done others don't have to remember :)
+Proper models which encapsulates basic operations -> once done others don't have to remember :)

 Check files in order:
 1. problem.py